Superraptor/GSSO/README.md

 ### API Access

 The API for the GSSO can be accessed as part of the NCBO BioPortal's API.
 For more information, consult the NCBO BioPortal API documentation [here](http://data.bioontology.org/documentation).
-Note that the following were written considering version 2.0.0.
+Note that the following were written considering version 2.0.0, and will be updated for version 2.0.4.

 #### Getting Instances for a Class

+WARNING: These API calls are being updated in version 2.0.4.
+They will be updated once the transition period has concluded.
+Thank you for your patience!

 In order to get instances for a given class, the BioPortal concept ID should be created from the class ID, for example: